layumi/Pedestrian_Alignment/README.md

 Run `train_id_net_res_market_align.m` to finetune the whole net.

 ## Test
-1. Run `test/test_gallery_query_base.m` and `test/test_gallery_query_align.m` to extract the image features from base brach and alignment brach.
+1. Run `test/test_gallery_query_base.m` and `test/test_gallery_query_align.m` to extract the image features from base branch and alignment brach.
 Note that you need to change the dir path in the code.
 They will store in a .mat file.
-Then you can use it to do evaluation.
+Then you can use it to do the evaluation.

 2. Evaluate feature on the Market-1501.
 Run `evaluation/zzd_evaluation_res_faster.m`.
 You can get a Single-query Result around the following result.